-Director, and sustainability champion Simon Bell, has recently become a certified passivhaus consultant.
-This week we talk to him about his own personal passivhaus journey in his home of Northern Ireland, and how he’s setting out a path to ensure the practice is taking responsibility to create places that significantly reduce the impact on the world and is enabling its clients to deliver projects that meet the zero carbon targets of 2025.
+Director and sustainability champion Simon Bell has recently become a certified Passivhaus consultant.
+This week, we talk to him about his own personal Passivhaus journey in his home of Northern Ireland, and how he’s setting out a path to ensure the practice is taking responsibility of creating places that significantly reduce the impact on the world, and is enabling its clients to deliver projects that meet the zero carbon targets of 2025.

-I’ve been aware of and interested in the passivhaus standard for some time now.
-HLM designed Tigh-na-Croit, one was of the most northerly certified Passivhaus projects in the UK and Scotland’s Housing Expo located at Milton of Leys nr Inverness in 2010.
-However, it wasn’t until I started researching the design of my own home, that I fully embraced the concept.
+I’ve been aware of and interested in the Passivhaus standard for some time now.
+HLM designed Tigh-na-Croit, one of the most northerly certified Passivhaus projects in the UK and Scotland’s Housing Expo, located at Milton of Leys near Inverness in 2010.
+However, it wasn’t until I started researching the design of my own home that I fully embraced the concept.

 Now, in 2020, we sit in a very different global landscape.
 The impact of our lifestyles on the global eco system has been brought home to the masses by Sir David Attenborough and Greta Thunberg.
-Both have taken a stand and inspire the world to consider its impact on our planet and demand our governments to do better.
-And yet, the global climate crisis has been eclipsed, for now, by another crisis, the COVID-19 pandemic.
-This in itself has forced us to recognise the importance of our actions and take stock, analysing the things we do in our day to day lives that make us happy, including access to green space, nature our family and the communities we live in.
+Both have taken a stand to inspire the world to consider its impact on our planet and demand our governments to do better.
+And yet, the global climate crisis has been eclipsed, for now, by another crisis – the COVID-19 pandemic.
+This in itself has forced us to recognise the importance of our actions and take stock, analysing the things we do in our day-to-day lives that make us happy, including access to green space, nature, our family, and the communities we live in.
 Now, what is important for us all to remember is that when we start to get through this crisis the climate crisis won’t have gone away.